Documentation

 From this section, you can configure the connection to each social network.
 The Name setting is just a system name used only in the administration.
 You can use it to distinguish your social networks in the administration.

-Let's look at each one of the supported social networks separately.
+Let's look at the supported social network.

 Instagram

-Create instagram basic display app
+Create Meta app

 Configure Social Network